martinstarkov/protegon-template-app/README.md

 # Build Instructions

-0. Clone this repository such that the [protegon engine repository](https://emscripten.org/) is cloned in the same repository, i.e:
+0. Clone this repository such that the [protegon engine repository](https://emscripten.org/) is cloned in the same directory as this repository, i.e:
 - /Dev/protegon
 - /Dev/your_project_name
 1. `mkdir build` inside of this repository to create a build directory.